the late ’70s, MSc student Dave

 production.
 Most were vague, half-formed, and unworkable

-and they changed as she explored them, which is also true
+Ideas evolved as she explored them, and that is also true

 of scientists.
 She tried other things, dancers suggested

 changes, or scientists didn’t get it and she returned